silentdiverchris/Archivist/README.md

 <img alt="Half way through an archive" title="Half way through an archive" src="https://github.com/silentdiverchris/Archivist/raw/master/Screenshots/ExampleConsole1.png">

-Note that deleting an old archive version was reported as a warning but it probably shouldn't be, it's entirely expected behaviour so I'll make it an unremarkable info type log entry at some point but I wanted to know about deletions as I've just changed the code for the new RetainDaysOld setting so want to keep an eye on it.
+Note that deleting an old archive version was reported as a warning but it probably shouldn't be, it's entirely expected behaviour so I'll make it an unremarkable info type log entry at some point but I wanted to know about deletions as I've just changed the code for the new RetainYoungerThanDays setting so want to keep an eye on it.

 The rest of the console output after the archive had completed follows;